By Roy Stevenson

 1) You’re unlikely to sell your story only a few days before your trip, and

-2) Without a confirmed assignment, you won’t be in a position to request travel comps.
+2) Without confirmed assignments, you won’t be in a position to request travel comps.

 Researching and pitching your travel story ideas needs to be done months in advance of your trip.
 The longer you delay, the less chance you have of getting your story accepted for publication.
 Editors prefer a long lead-time.

 There are numerous advantages to pitching your stories and lining up assignments several months before you travel.
-One important advantage to securing advance assignments is that you can use them to request comped accommodations, meals, and entry to tourist attractions.
+This is the most costly of travel writers mistakes.
+Why?
+The important advantage to securing advance assignments is that you can use them to request comped accommodations, meals, and entry to tourist attractions.

 Here are my guidelines for when to start pitching stories for a trip: